MicrosoftDocs/fabric-docs/docs/data-science/mlflow-autologging.md

 ## Customization

-To customize logging behavior, use the [mlflow.autolog()](https://mlflow.org/docs/latest/python_api/mlflow.html#mlflow.autolog) configuration.
-This configuration provides parameters to enable model logging, collect input samples, configure warnings, or enable logging for user-specified content.
+To customize logging behavior, you can use the [mlflow.autolog()](https://mlflow.org/docs/latest/python_api/mlflow.html#mlflow.autolog) configuration.
+This configuration provides parameters to enable model logging, collect input samples, configure warnings, or enable logging for added content that you specify.

-You can update the autologging configuration to track added metrics, parameters, files, and metadata in runs that MLflow creates.
-To update the configuration:
+To update the MLflow autologging configuration to track custom metrics, parameters, files, and metadata that you specify:

 1. Update the [mlflow.autolog()](https://mlflow.org/docs/latest/python_api/mlflow.html#mlflow.autolog) call to set `exclusive=False`.